ericdke/TokiCLI/README.md

 **Tracking is the job of Toki.app by @keita.**

 TokiCLI interacts only with the Toki.app database or the App.net backup channel.

-## Thanks

-Keita was super nice and said "Awesome!" instead of just "Yes" or "GTFO" when I asked him if I could use the 'Toki' name for this companion Gem.

-Many thanks and congrats to Keita! :)